 We don't take all the photos right after the wedding ceremony.
 My style is to pull the bride and groom away from the crowd, periodically, and shoot some romantic photos of just the two of you, in an intimate, quiet area.
+This also helps build trust that as your professional photographer, I am in charge of your day!
 Once it is just the bride and groom and the photographers, we take a few romantic and photojournalistic photos of the two of you, for about 15 minutes.
 Then I send you into the wedding reception room.
 Whenever I see the sun move, change color, or discover a new and interesting place to take a photograph, I pull the bride and groom aside, shoot for another 10-15 minutes, and send you back to the wedding reception again.
 I do this periodically through the afternoon and evening, gathering interesting photographs that showcase your unique story as the sunlight changes.
 I find it to be less intrusive, more fun, and we get more natural looking photographs at the end of your wedding.

 I Want A Photo Just Like I Saw On Pinterest

 Some brides fall in love with a photo they saw on Pinterest, or other social media, and they want to recreate it.
 I love to recreate photos, however I always add MY twist to it.
 It won't be identical.
 But, it will be professional.